YorkDuan/First-home-work-YouZhen.Duan/README.md

 (2)At this point, the pip version is found to be low, so type "pip install --upgrade pip" to upgrade it.
 ![image](https://github.com/YorkDuan/First-home-work-YouZhen.Duan/assets/156828673/3acfb0dc-5367-4141-ae5e-598c6262d27e)

-Question 1 arises at this point:pip download timeout.
+Question 1 arises at this point: pip download timeout.

 Solution: Use mirror resources to download, mirror resources from China's computer forums.